AvaloniaUI/avalonia-docs/docs/guides/implementation-guides/how-to-implement-dependency-injection.md

 These are the steps you need to do in order to resolve that dependencu using DI.

 ## Step 1: Install the NuGet package for DI
-`Microsoft.Extensions.DependencyInjection` is a lightweight, extensible dependency injection (DI) container that is part of the .NET Framework.
+There are many dependency injection (DI) container providers available ([DryIoC](https://github.com/dadhi/DryIoc), [Autofac](https://github.com/autofac/Autofac), [Pure.DI](https://github.com/DevTeam/Pure.DI)) but this guide will only focus on `Microsoft.Extensions.DependencyInjection`.
+This is a lightweight, extensible dependency injection container that is part of the .NET Framework.
 It provides an easy-to-use and convention-based way to add DI to .NET applications, including Avalonia-based desktop applications.

 ```shell
 dotnet add package Microsoft.Extensions.DependencyInjection
 ```

 ## Step 2: Add ServiceCollectionExtensions
 The following code is creating an extension for IServiceCollection.
-This is where you will register all your common dependencies.
+This is where you will register all your platform independent shared dependencies.
 It's recomended to create that class in the shared project used by all avalonia target platform.

 ```csharp
 public static class ServiceCollectionExtensions {